ScottStevenWhite/swan-health/README.md

 2. **Construct a baseline plan**
    - Start from:
      - User-anchored recipes (favorites the user insists on).
+     - Simple heuristics:
-     - Simple heuristics (protein at each main meal, veg at lunch/dinner, etc.).
+       - Protein at each main meal.
+       - Veg at lunch/dinner.
+       - Reasonable variety.
    - Fill remaining slots with candidates that:
      - Move the plan closer to per-person macro & kcal targets.
-     - Respect budgets heuristically.
+     - Stay roughly within budget.

 3. **Evaluate the plan**
    - Compute: